pcgrisha/docs.carpentries.org/topic_folders/communications/guides/submit_blog_post.md

     ```

     Separate the header block from the post text by inserting a new line.

+    You can include a `time:` entry in the YAML header of the blog posts.
+The time is in the 24-hour format and in UTC.
+It is useful to think of this time as the earliest the post will appear on the website, but it could end up being published a few hours later.
+Our website is being built every 6 hours at 00:30, 06:30, 12:30, 18:30 UTC.
+So if you include `time: 08:00:00` in the YAML header of your post, your post will appear after the 12:30 build completes.
+However, if there is a manual update to the website at 9:00, your post will appear soon after completion of the build triggered by this change.

 3. All fields should be filled in.
 If there is more than one author, separate the author names like this: `["Name 1", "Name 2"]`.